afnog/sse/firewalls/presentation.md

 You will probably lock yourself out of your PC.
 That is OK, we can fix it :)

+* As long as the changes have NOT been made permanent, we can reboot the system to restore access.

 ---

 ## FIN